-A boutique selling second hand clothes is donating its profits to Aniridia Network.
+A boutique selling second hand clothes donated £456 of its profits to Aniridia Network.

 Feel Good Fashion takes in preloved clothes and sells them on, aiming to reduce waste.
 The proceeds are split: 40% to the previous owner, 40% to the business and 10% each to two charities.
 The good causes are nominated by customers and change each month.

-The lovely garments and accessories are available from the shop in Deal, Kent or the Feel Good Fashion website – so go buy something before the end of the month!
+The lovely garments and accessories are available from the shop in Deal, Kent or the Feel Good Fashion website.

 Katie explained shared what inspired them to get started: